 Over the years, Max acquired other small banks, including Citizens State Bank of Arlington (which was later sold), the State Bank of Sylvia, and the First National Bank of Kingman in 1979.
 In 1988, The Citizens State Bank of Atlanta opened a new branch in Winfield, changed its name to Citizens State Bank, and relocated the charter to Winfield.
 Four years later in 1992, the First National Bank acquired the Kingman Savings & Loan, including its branch in Anthony, from the OTS.

 The banks operated as separate entities until 1994, when the law was changed to allow multi-bank holding companies (which enabled one entity to control more than one bank) and allow bank branches beyond the county boundaries.
 Adopting the national charter of the First National Bank of Kingman, Citizens Bank of Kansas, N.A. (for National Association) was chosen as the name of the new entity.
 (The name was selected in an employee contest to “name the bank.”
 Marsha Hobbs, was the creative employee in Turon, and was rewarded with a weekend trip to Las Vegas!)
 In 1998, Citizens Bank of Kansas added a new branch in Pretty Prairie by acquiring the former State Bank of Pretty Prairie.
 CBK opened its first Wichita location at Douglas & Oliver in east Wichita in June 2001.
 A second location in west Wichita was added at 13th & Tyler in November 2008.
 In December of 2008, three additional branches were acquired from SolutionsBank: Medicine Lodge, Pratt, and Isabel.
+In 2019, CBK completed the acquisition and merger of Verus Bank with four locations in Derby, El Dorado, and Augusta.

 Continuing the tradition of family management, Mark Keeny – husband of Max Deterding’s daughter, Amy – joined the Bank in 1993 after four years as a bank examiner with the Kansas State Banking Department.
 Mark served as Cashier and Executive Vice President, and became President/CEO in December 2002.
 Jane Deterding, daughter of Max Deterding, joined the bank in 2001 as General Counsel and Executive Vice President.